-This address is used to access the cluster when using the SAN Volume Controller graphical user interface or the command-line interface.
+A SAN Volume Controller cluster is identified by its IP address.
+This address is used to access the cluster when you use the SAN Volume Controller graphical user interface or the command-line interface.
 When a node has been assigned to a cluster, you can display the cluster IP address on the front panel by selecting Cluster from the menu.